minorimpact/perl-minorimpact/docs/MinorImpact_Manual_Configuration.md

     Header bar color.
 Supports the default HTML color names: [https://www.w3schools.com/colors/colors\_names.asp](https://www.w3schools.com/colors/colors_names.asp.md).

+- no\_login\_links

+    If 'true', disables login links in the default header.
+This doesn't disable logins on the site, it just removes the links.
+Setting this value also sets `no_register_links`.

+- no\_register\_links

+    If 'true', disables user registration links on the default header.
+This doesn't disable registrations, it just removes the links.

 - no\_search

     If true, do not display the search bar in the default header.